ttaubert/octoblog/_drafts/verified-binary-multiplication-for-ghash.markdown

 ---
 layout: post
-title: "Verified, constant-time binary multiplication for GHASH"
+title: "Verified binary multiplication for GHASH"
 subtitle: "Exploring formal verification (part 3)"
 ---

-The [previous post](/blog/2017/02/simple-cryptol-specifications/) introduced some very basic Cryptol and SAWScript, and explained how to reason about the correctness of a constant-time integer multiplication written in C/C++.
+The [previous post](/blog/2017/02/simple-cryptol-specifications/) introduced some very basic Cryptol and SAWScript, and explained how to reason about the correctness of constant-time integer multiplication written in C/C++.

-This post will tell the story of how we rewrote the GHASH implementation for NSS and were able to potentially save dozens of work hours by using the [Software Analysis Workbench](http://saw.galois.com/) as part of our code review process.
+This post will touch on using formal verification as part of the code review process, in particular talk about how, by using the [Software Analysis Workbench](http://saw.galois.com/), we saved ourselves hours of debugging when rewriting the GHASH implementation for NSS.

 ## What's GHASH?